Airport Products Blog

 Is Your Compartment Winterization System Working Properly?

-The winterization system is a diesel fueled heating system.
+The winterization system is a diesel-fueled heating system.
 The system heats water and circulates it through heat exchangers located in the compartments of the Striker ARFF.
-The heat exchangers have a fan attached to them which transfer the heat from the water to the air inside the compartment.
-This keeps the compartments warm and prevents firefighting components from freezing.
+The heat exchangers have a fan attached to them, which transfers the heat from the water to the air inside the compartment.
+This keeps the compartments warm and prevents firefighting components, such as ball valves, piping, and nozzles, from freezing.

-If your ARFF truck is equipped with a compartment winterization system, periodically engage the system to verify it is working correctly.
+If your ARFF truck is equipped with a compartment winterization system, you should periodically engage the system to verify it is working correctly.
 To do so, you must first place the compartment heater switch in the ON position.
 Then, allow one to two minutes for the heater to start operating.
+During non-heating months, you should still switch the heating system on for about ten minutes every four weeks, which will help ensure proper start up and function once cold weather hits.

 Maintain ARFF Truck Tire Pressure